-- Do not specify shortcuts for the data storage path, backup storage path, or transaction log path. - In the instance that is created using WebAdmin, the locale of the character set to be used in the database, and the locale of the collating sequence, are fixed using C. - The following characters can be used for the data storage path, backup storage path, and transaction log path: - \ (backslash) - - (hyphen) - \ (underscore) - : (colon) - Space - A-Z, a-z, 0-9 (alphanumeric) - Instance administrator read and write permissions are required for the data storage path, backup storage path, and transaction log path. - For the port number, specify an unused port number in the following range: - 1024 to 49151 - Make a note of the port number for use in the Windows firewall settings. - Refer to "4.5.2 Configuring Automatic Start and Stop of an Instance" for information on configuring the automatic start and stop of instances.
+- Do not specify shortcuts for the data storage path, backup storage path, or transaction log path. - In the instance that is created using WebAdmin, the locale of the character set to be used in the database, and the locale of the collating sequence, are fixed using C. - The following characters can be used for the data storage path, backup storage path, and transaction log path: - \ (backslash) - - (hyphen) - (underscore) - : (colon) - Space - A-Z, a-z, 0-9 (alphanumeric) - Instance administrator read and write permissions are required for the data storage path, backup storage path, and transaction log path. - For the port number, specify an unused port number in the following range: - 1024 to 49151 - Make a note of the port number for use in the Windows firewall settings. - Refer to "4.5.2 Configuring Automatic Start and Stop of an Instance" for information on configuring the automatic start and stop of instances.

-- For enhanced security, WebAdmin encrypts the superuser password using SCRAM-SHA-256 authentication for all FUJITSU Enterprise Postgres 10 or later instances.
-The client/driver must therefore support SCRAM-SHA-256 authentication if they need to connect to FUJITSU Enterprise Postgres 10 or later instances created by WebAdmin with superuser credentials. - Host name and Operating system credential (Operating system user name and password) should not contain hazardous characters.
-Refer to "Appendix C WebAdmin Disallow User Inputs Containing Hazardous Characters". - 4.
+- For enhanced security, WebAdmin encrypts the superuser password using SCRAM-SHA-256 authentication for all FUJITSU Enterprise Postgres 10 instances.
+The client/driver must therefore support SCRAM-SHA-256 authentication if they need to connect to FUJITSU Enterprise Postgres 10 instances created by WebAdmin with superuser credentials. - 4.
 Click to create the instance.